 Manuscripts in progress:

-Bejjani, C., Dolgin, J., Zhang, Z.*, and Egner, T. (Preregistered Direct Replication, Stage 1 in principle acceptance at Psychological Science; registration available here).
+Bejjani, C., Dolgin, J., Zhang, Z.*, and Egner, T. (in principle acceptance at Psychological Science; Stage 2 manuscript under review; registration available here).
 Disentangling the roles of cue visibility and knowledge in learning cognitive control.

-Bejjani, C. and Egner, T. (under review at Frontiers in Psychology – Cognition; preprint available here.).
+Bejjani, C. and Egner, T. (revision in preparation for Frontiers in Psychology – Cognition; preprint available here.).
 Spontaneous task structure formation results in a cost to incidental memory of task stimuli.

-Bejjani, C., Tan, S.*, and Egner, T. (under review at Journal of Experimental Psychology: Human Perception and Performance; preprint available here).
+Bejjani, C., Tan, S.*, and Egner, T. (invited revision under review at Journal of Experimental Psychology: Human Perception and Performance; preprint available here).
 Performance feedback promotes learned proactive but not reactive adaptation of conflict-control.

 Manuscripts in prep, with drafts available on request:

-Yang, B.W.**, Bejjani, C.**, O’Connor, T.*, and Hard, B.M. (in preparation for Teaching of Psychology; draft available on request).
+Yang, B.W.**, Bejjani, C.**, Albus, T.*, O’Connor, T.*, and Hard, B.M. (in preparation for Teaching of Psychology; draft available on request).
 Teaching intelligence mindsets with student data.